-The Imatest Image Processing module, introduced in Imatest 4.4, simulates a number of image processing operations, including image degradations such as noise and blurring as well as image enhancements such as tone mapping (used in High Dynamic Range (HDR) imaging), Unsharp Masking (USM), and bilateral filtering.
+The Imatest Image Processing module, introduced in Imatest 4.4 and significantly enhanced in 4.5 and 5.0, simulates a number of image processing operations, including image degradations such as noise and blurring as well as image enhancements such as applying a Color Correction Matrix, tone mapping (used in High Dynamic Range (HDR) imaging), Unsharp Masking (USM), and bilateral filtering.
 You can instantly observe the visible effects of these operations by switching between unprocessed and processed images.
 You can see how processing affects several measurements, including SSIM, PSNR, and MTF.
 You can also perform Optical Character Recognition (OCR) and Face and People Detection.
 Several additional utilities are available, for example, you can save an image in undemosaiced (Bayer RAW) format that can be used to test demosaicing algorithms.

 Image Processing works with any image (test chart or other) or with pairs of images of the same size and scene content (typically derived from the same image capture).